SFEley/candy/README.markdown

 Other distinctive features:

 * Sane defaults are used for the connection, database, and collection.
 If you're running Mongo locally you can have zero configuration.
-* Mongo's atomic update operators (in particular $set) are used so that updates are as fast as possible and don't clobber unrelated fields.
+* Candy has no `save` or `save!` method.
+Property changes are persisted to the database immediately.
+Mongo's atomic update operators (in particular $set) are used so that updates are as fast as possible and don't clobber unrelated fields.
 * Candy properties have _no memory._ Every value retrieval goes against the database, so your objects are never stale.
 (You can always implement caching via Ruby attributes if you want it.)
 * Query result sets are Enumerator objects on top of Mongo cursors.
 If you're using Ruby 1.9 you'll get very efficient enumeration using fibers.
 * Whole documents are never written nor read.
 Queries only return the **_id** field, and getting or setting a property only accesses that property.